SerahNderitu/SerahNderitu/README.md

 - 👋 Hi, I’m @SerahNderitu
 - 👀 I’m interested in ...
-Copywriting and article writing
+Web Development
-- 🌱 I’m currently learning ...Web development
+- 🌱 I’m currently learning ...Data Structure and Algorithms
-- 💞️ I’m looking to collaborate on ...wordpress
+- 💞️ I’m looking to collaborate on ...Python and Django projects
 - 📫 How to reach me ...https://www.linkedin.com/in/serah-nderitu/

 <!---